Weeb-Linux/BambooSound/README.md

 5. Please don't open PulseEffects issues in this repo.

-6. BambooSound may get updateted every 2-4 weeks.
-To update, simply run the installation command above.
+6. BambooSound may get updated every 2-4 weeks.
+To update, simply run the installation command above or add it as an entry to your crontab and/or equivalent.

 ## Credits